BIG SECRET: The Alternative Internet and TV providers that will make you save big time!

 What is an alternative internet provider?
 To put it simply, we mean an internet provider that isn’t one of the big guns in the trade that we’ve all heard of, like Rogers and Bell.
 The main players in the internet world own most of the internet cabling that travels through the country.
 Several years ago, the CRTC (the Canadian Radio-Television and Telecommunications Commission) ruled that these main players had to rent out their wires to smaller, third-party companies to level out the playing field.
 Choosing a lesser-known internet provider certainly has advantages.
 They often offer cheaper or uncapped deals compared to the providers who own the lines.
 Especially if you are moving, it is recommended comparing plans available at your address.
 You may find a better suited option for your household.

 We all know that internet, TV and telephony are pricy in Canada, particularly when you compare the costs with other, similar nations.
-So, today we are going to have a look at nine alternative Internet and TV providers that could help you save money.
+So, today we are going to have a look at seven alternative Internet and TV providers that could help you save money.

 First up is EBOX.
 EBOX is an independent Internet Service Provider (ISP) serving the areas of Ontario and Quebec.
 Indeed, they have the largest independent cable internet customer base in Quebec with over 80,000 customers.
 They state that their success is simply down to their very competitive pricing, in addition to their hard-working staff.
 They have been around for over 20 years and work with thousands of residential and business users and they pride themselves on tailoring services to suit their customers.

 EBOX has a great range of services including DSL, Fiber, Cable and VoIP, making sure that the network connected to your equipment is “top-notch”.
 Their facilities use the latest tech to provide quality that’s unmatched.
 Their network, powered by Cisco System and Juniper Networks, was designed to ensure that there’s minimal downtime.
 They also use powerful firewalls with thousands invested in their network security.